 Jan.
 17, 1524 – Giovanni da Verrazzano set sail westward from Madeira to find a sea route to the Pacific Ocean.

 Jan.
-17, 1706 – Prominent Freemason Benjamin Franklin was born in Boston, Mass.
-He was a printer, a scientist, an inventor, a writer, the founder of America's first lending library, and one of the Founding Fathers of America itself.
+17, 1706 – Prominent Freemason Benjamin Franklin was born in Boston, Mass. and went on to become a printer, a scientist, an inventor, a writer, the founder of America's first lending library and one of the Founding Fathers of America itself.

 Jan.
 17, 1773 - Captain James Cook's ship, the Resolution, became the first ship to cross the Antarctic Circle, and Cook and his crew became the first Europeans to sail below the Antarctic Circle.